etler/recipes/shrimp-scampi.md

 * pepper

 1. In a large pot add bouillon cube to water, cook pasta, drain and set aside.
 1. In same pot, on low heat add olive oil and 2 tbsp of butter.
-Add the garlic and red pepper flakes until fragrant, do not brown garlic
+Add the garlic and red pepper flakes until fragrant, do not brown garlic.
+Add lemon zest and splash of white wine, cook until alcohol smell good away.
 1. Add the shrimp and salt and pepper to taste.
 Cook shrimp until barely turning pink.
 Add spices and greens and cook until wilted
 1. Add pasta back to the pot with the remaining butter, Parmesan and parsley.
 Stir until combined
 1. Add lemon juice before serving